Conflict of Interests

 6.1 Process of Disclosing

 JMU’s Office of the President and Human Resources provides the VP approved list of employees in COI designated positions to the Council.

-Employees in COI designated positions must disclose their financial interests as a condition to taking employment, a disclosure statement of their personal interests and other information as is specified on the form set forth in § 2.2-3117.
-Thereafter, they shall file such a statement semi-annually by December 15 for the preceding six-month period complete through the last day of October, and by June 15 for the preceding six-month period complete through the last day of April.
+As a condition of accepting employment, employees in COI designated positions must disclose their financial interests by submitting a disclosure statement of their personal interests and other information as is specified on the form set forth in § 2.2-3117.
+Thereafter, they shall file such a statement annually by January 15 for the preceding 12-month period, January 1 through December 31.
 The Council manages the online Conflict of Interests Disclosure System and provides guidance on who is required to file.
 See more at http://ethics.dls.virginia.gov/filing-resources.asp#employees.

-Upon beginning employment in a COI designated position and prior to the June and December filing dates, JMU’s COI agency coordinator and the Council will send email notifications to COI designated employees to access the Conflict of Interests Disclosure System and complete the Statement of Economic Interests.
-Any questions regarding the online filing process or general questions about the requirements of the form may be directed to Council staff at firstname.lastname@example.org, 804/786-3591.
-Also see User Guide for Conflict of Interests Individual Filers at http://ethics.dls.virginia.gov/pdf/COI_Individual_Filer_Guide.pdf.
+Upon beginning employment in a COI designated position and prior to the January filing date, JMU’s COI Agency Coordinator and the Council will send email notifications to COI designated employees to access the Conflict of Interests Disclosure System and complete the Statement of Economic Interests.
+Any questions regarding the online filing process or general questions about the requirements of the form may be directed to Council staff at email@example.com, 804/786-3591.
+Also see Individual Filer User Guide at http://ethics.dls.virginia.gov/filing-resources.asp#employees.